-In the pneumatic direct change system, the milling tools are inserted directly into the tool station of the CNC milling machine.
+In the pneumatic direct change system, the milling tools are inserted directly into the tool station of the CNC mill.
 The position (position) of the tool is limited by special fixing rings, which are pulled over the milling tools.

 11. Which spindle power is suitable for which application?